 Recommended: Recommended games are not held in the same esteem as those of a Must Play.
 A game that receives a “Recommended” is one that you certainly will enjoy playing, and our editor recommends that you do, but it may have a few problems that stop it from being the type of game you have to have right that instant.

-Approach with Caution: A game given the “Approach with Caution” rating is one that may have several severe problems.
+Play with Caution: A game given the “Play with Caution” rating is one that may have several severe problems.
 While the game may be very fun and worth checking out, it is far from perfect and might not be right for you.
 These games can be enjoyable, but have some issues holding them back.

 Do Not Play: A game given a “Do Not Play” is one that you by no means want to pay money for.
 It lacks enjoyment in all aspects, is severely broken, does not function properly, or is simply straight up jank.